 Upon expiry of the implicit de-registration timer the network shall start the implicit detach timer.
 The value of the implicit detach timer is network dependent.
 If MICO is activated, the default value of the implicit detach timer is 4 minutes greater than timer Te.
 If the implicit detach timer expires before the UE contacts the network, the network shall implicitly detach the UE.

+If the AMF provides T3346 value IE in the mobility management messages and T3346 value is greater than timer T3512, the AMF sets the periodic registration update timer and the implicit detach timer such that the sum of the timer values is greater than timer T3346 value.